An Energy-Based Prior for Generative Saliency: Introduction

-To avoid the potential \enquote{posterior collapse} issue with VAEs or the inference-free attribute of GANs, \cite{abp,xie2019learning} present the third learning strategy, namely alternating back-propagation (ABP), to train the generator with latent variables being directly sampled from the true posterior distribution by using a gradient-based Markov chain Monte Carlo (MCMC)~\cite{liu2008monte}, \eg~Langevin dynamics~\cite{neal2011mcmc,WellingT11,DubeyRWPSX16}.
-Note that all the three generative models define the prior distribution of the latent variables as a simple non-informative isotropic Gaussian distribution, which is less expressive in capturing meaningful latent representation of the data.
+To address the potential issues like posterior collapse in VAEs and mode collapse in GANs, \cite{abp,xie2019learning} present the third learning strategy called alternating back-propagation (ABP).
+This method trains the generator with an inference process, which directly samples latent variables from the true posterior distribution using gradient-based Markov chain Monte Carlo (MCMC)~\cite{liu2008monte} techniques such as Langevin dynamics~\cite{neal2011mcmc,WellingT11,DubeyRWPSX16}.
+It is worth noting that all the three generative models (i.e., VAE, GAN and ABP) assume that the latent variables follow a fixed and simple isotropic Gaussian distribution, resulting in an image-independent and uninformative latent space.

-We aim to investigate generative salient object detection with a meaningful latent representation.
-To achieve this, instead of defining the prior of the latent variable as an isotropic Gaussian distribution in the manner of conventional generative models \cite{gan_raw,vae_bayes_kumar,abp}, we assume the latent variables follow an informative trainable energy-based prior distribution~\cite{ebm_prior,PangW21}, which is parameterized by a deep neural network.
-To evaluate the effectiveness of the energy-based prior, we introduce an energy-based model (EBM) as prior to the widely-studied generative models, including GAN \cite{GAN_nips}, VAE \cite{vae_bayes_kumar} and ABP \cite{abp}, leading to EBM based GAN (EGAN), EBM based VAE (EVAE) and EBM based ABP (EABP).
+We aim to investigate generative SOD with an expressive and meaningful latent representation.
+To achieve this, \Rev{instead of defining the prior distribution of the latent variables as an isotropic Gaussian distribution as in the conventional generative models \cite{gan_raw,vae_bayes_kumar,abp}, we assume that the latent variables follow an informative trainable energy-based prior distribution~\cite{ebm_prior,PangW21}, which is parameterized by a deep neural network.
+Such informative latent space modeling strategy with an energy-based model (EBM) as a prior can be plugged into existing latent variable models to achieve reliable latent space modeling, leading to EBM based GAN~\cite{GAN_nips} (EGAN), EBM based VAE~\cite{vae_bayes_kumar} (EVAE) and EBM based ABP~\cite{abp} (EABP).
+For salient object detection, the informative latent space is the necessity for reliable saliency subjective nature modeling.}